prushton2/server-manager/README.md

     maxServers: 1 # max number of servers that can be online at once.

 users:
-  root: # username for logging purposes
+  root: # Username for logging purposes
-    password: "reallySecurePassword" # No hashing :(
+    password: "testPassword"
-    canStart: true # can they start servers
+    canStart: true # interactions they can perform on the servers they can see
+    canExtend: true
+    canStop: true
+    allowedServers: # servers they can interact with
+      - "astroneer"
+      - "satisfactory"
+  user:
+    password: "supersecretpassword" # The user's unique password.
+You generate these, and they are stored without a hash :(
+    canStart: true
-    canExtend: true # can they extend servers
+    canExtend: true
-    canView: true # can they view servers
+    canStop: false
+    allowedServers:
+      - "satisfactory"
 ```

 # Docker Compose